 North Carolina Lottery

-North Carolina voters approved a constitutional amendment to create a state lottery in 2005.
+Voters approved a constitutional amendment to create a North Carolina State Lottery in 2005.
 It took a tiebreaking vote by the lieutenant governor in the senate and the absence of two senators that opposed it to pull it off.

 The first scratch-off ticket was sold on March 30, 2006.
 Two months later, tickets for lotto drawings were first sold.
 Keno was added later, which holds a new drawing every four minutes.